Widdershin/flask-desktop/README.rst

       ui.run() #replace app.run() with ui.run(), and that's it

-WebUI is powered by PyQt5, and should run on Windows, Mac and Linux.
+flask-desktop is powered by PyQt5, and should run on Windows, Mac and Linux.
 You can even create standalone executables using PyInstaller!

 License
 -------
-WebUI is licensed under the MIT License.
+flask-desktop is licensed under the MIT License.
 See the LICENSE file for more details.